sap-tutorials/btp-dev-guidance/tutorials/add-fiori-elements-uis/add-fiori-elements-uis.md

 ## You will learn

-- How to generate the UI with an SAP Fiori elements template
+- How to generate the UI with an SAP Fiori elements template.
-- How to modify the UI with the SAP Fiori page editor
+- How to modify the UI with the SAP Fiori page editor.

 ## Prerequisites

-You have built your CAP application.
+You've built your CAP application.
 Follow the steps in the [Build a CAP application](build-cap-app) tutorial that is part of the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) tutorial group.

 > This tutorial follows the guidance provided in the [SAP BTP Developer's Guide](https://help.sap.com/docs/btp/btp-developers-guide/what-is-btp-developers-guide).

 ### Overview

-SAP Fiori elements provides designs for UI patterns and predefined floorplans for common application use cases.
+SAP Fiori elements provide designs for UI patterns and predefined floor plans for common application use cases.
 Application developers can use SAP Fiori elements to create SAP Fiori applications based on OData services and annotations that don't need JavaScript UI coding.
 The resulting application uses predefined views and controllers that are provided centrally.
-This means no application-specific view instances are required.
+This approach means that no application-specific view instances are required.
 SAPUI5 interprets the metadata and the annotations of the underlying OData service and uses the corresponding views for the SAP Fiori application at startup.

 By following one of the [SAP Fiori elements floorplans](https://sapui5.hana.ondemand.com/#/topic/797c3239b2a9491fa137e4998fd76aa7.html), you:

-- Boost your development productivity
+- Boost your development productivity.
-- Get future-proof UX consistency
+- Get future-proof UX consistency.
-- Get enterprise readiness
+- Get enterprise readiness.

 To learn more about each of these points, see [Why Use SAP Fiori Elements?](https://sapui5.hana.ondemand.com/#/topic/0a5377076f4e4ccba055a9072befadbd).